How to dispute a fine

 If you want a decision made on an application reviewed by a judge, you need to complete an application, you can pick one up from your local district court (find your nearest district court), or request one by calling 0800 4 FINES.
 This will need to be sent via normal post or e-mail to the addresses listed in the application section above.
 Once this is received, the court officer will attach your original application and its evidence to be sent to the judge.
 Reviews can take up to two months to be completed.

 It is very important to note that an application of this nature cannot contain new evidence.
 It is based on the original application as it was at the time it was submitted.
-If you believe you have new evidence that proves the ground that you originally applied under, then you are better off making a new application to dispute a fine.
+If you believe you have new evidence that proves the ground that you originally applied under, then you need to make a new application to dispute that a fine has been filed in court.